web2py/py4web/docs/chapter-06.rst

 takes another fixture as an argument, its value must be appeneded to the list of `__prerequisites__`.
 This guarantees that they are always executed in the proper order even if listed in the wrong order.
-It also makes it optional to declare prerequisitefixtures in `action.uses`.
+It also makes it optional to declare prerequisite fixtures in `action.uses`.

 For example `Auth` depends on `db`, `session`, and `flash`. `db` and `session` are indeed arguments. `flash` is a special singleton fixture declared within `Auth`.